Brain activity and meditation

 Meditation and its effect on brain activity and the central nervous system became a focus of collaborative research in neuroscience, psychology and neurobiology during the latter half of the 20th century.
 Research on meditation sought to define and characterize various practices.
-Meditation's effect on the brain can be broken up into two categories: state changes and trait changes, respectively alterations in brain activities during the act of meditating and changes that are the outcome of long-term practice.
+The effects of meditation on the brain can be broken up into two categories: state changes and trait changes, respectively alterations in brain activities during the act of meditating and changes that are the outcome of long-term practice.

 Mindfulness meditation, a Buddhist meditation approach found in Zen and Vipassana, is frequently studied.
 Jon Kabat-Zinn describes mindfulness meditation as complete, unbiased attention to the current moment.

 Changes in brain state

 Electroencephalography

 Electroencephalography (EEG) has been used in many studies as a primary method for evaluating the meditating brain.
 Electroencephalography uses electrical leads placed all over the scalp to measure the collective electrical activity of the cerebral cortex.
 Specifically, EEG measures the electric fields of large groups of neurons.
 EEG has the benefit of excellent temporal resolution and is able to measure aggregate activity of portions or the entire cortex down to the millisecond scale.
 Unlike other imaging based methods, EEG does not have good spatial resolution and is more appropriately used to evaluate the running spontaneous activity of the cortex.
 This spontaneous activity is classified into four main classifications based on the frequency of the activity, ranging from low frequency delta waves (< 4 Hz) commonly found during sleep to beta waves (13–30 Hz) associated with an awake and alert brain.
 In between these two extremes are theta waves (4–8 Hz) and alpha waves (8–12 Hz).

 Many studies on mindfulness meditation, assessed in a review by Cahn and Polich in 2006, have linked lower frequency alpha waves, as well as theta waves, to meditation.
 Much older studies report more specific findings, such as decreased alpha blocking and increased frontal lobe specific theta activity.
 Alpha blocking is a phenomenon where the active brain, normally presenting beta wave activity, cannot as easily switch to alpha wave activity often involved in memory recall.
 These findings would suggest that in a meditative state a person is more relaxed but maintains a sharp awareness.
 Two large, comprehensive review works, however, point to poor control and statistical analyses in these early studies and comment that it can only be said with confidence that increased alpha and theta wave activity exists.